Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Architectures

 \subsection{Architecture of HSFL}

-According to previous discussions, FL clients may undergo heavy communication costs since each of them has to transmit a complete model to the server, especially when considering large size models over unstable wireless links.
-Besides, in typical FL, the model of a client is no longer useful in updating the global mode when facing with transmission failures, e.g., only part of the corresponding model has been successfully transmitted to the server.
-Promoted by the basic idea of SL and to overcome the drawbacks of FL, we consider splitting the model from a different perspective, namely, the number of model parameters.
-Then, a comprehensive HSFL architecture is proposed as inspired by \cite{BAcombo}, in a multi-layer heterogeneous network, as depicted in Fig. \ref{fig2}(a), which consists of D2D clients, cellular clients, edge servers, and the main server.
+According to previous discussions, FL clients may undergo heavy communication costs since each of them has to transmit a complete model to the server, especially when facing with large size models over unstable wireless links.
+Besides, in typical FL, the model of a client is no longer useful in updating the global mode when confronting transmission failures, e.g., only partial of the corresponding model has been successfully transmitted to the server.
+Promoted by the principle of SL and to overcome the drawbacks of FL, we delve into splitting the model from a different perspective, namely, the number of model parameters.
+Accordingly, a comprehensive HSFL architecture is proposed as inspired by \cite{BAcombo}, in a multi-layer heterogeneous wireless networks (as depicted in Fig. \ref{fig2}(a)), consisting of D2D clients, cellular clients, edge servers, and a main server.
 Key modules of HSFL are detailed below.

 \textbf{Model splitting:} The model is firstly split into $M$ ($\{S_{1},\dots,S_{M}\}$) segments with equal data size where each segment is identified by a unique identification number. $M$ represents a hyperparameter that can be different for various FL models.
-More importantly, the larger $M$ is, the smaller model granularity and higher transmission efficiency could be reached.
+More importantly, a larger $M$ can bring a smaller model granularity, while a higher transmission efficiency could be reached.
 Considering different communication conditions, an appropriate value of $M$ can ensure a good trade-off between transmission capacity and communication efficiency.
 Although each client can set $M$ by itself theoretically, to facilitate model aggregation/storage, all clients will use the same value of $M$.

 \textbf{Model transmission and aggregation at clients:} Each client first evaluates the wireless channel quality and transmission capacity, to determine the number of segments that can be transmitted successfully.
 Any specific segments for transmission can be randomly chosen or specified by the receiver, while different clients can transmit the same segments.
 Specifically, for D2D clients, suppose that each client can communicate with its neighboring clients within one hop, it will send/receive at least one segment to/from each neighbor.
 Two paradigms associated with model transmission and model aggregation are applied for D2D clients and cellular clients, respectively, as given in Fig. \ref{fig2}(a).
 On the right side, cellular clients can transmit model segments to the edge server in parallel, for example, client 1 sends segment 1 to the edge server while client 2 sends segments 2 and 3.
 On the left side of Fig. \ref{fig2}(a), D2D clients transmit model segments to their neighboring clients sequentially in a decentralized manner, while the last D2D client can send the aggregated model to the edge server.
 Specifically, edge servers or D2D clients proceed with segment-wise model aggregation, where the model segments are aggregated individually.
 For example, edge servers aggregate segment 1 of $W_{E,B}$ by averaging all the received segments 1.